requery/sqlite-android/README.md

         exclude 'lib/arm64-v8a/libsqlite3x.so'
         exclude 'lib/x86/libsqlite3x.so'
         exclude 'lib/x86_64/libsqlite3x.so'
+        exclude 'lib/mips/libsqlite3x.so'
     }
 }
 ```

-The size of the artifacts with only the armeabi-v7a binary is **~500kb**.
+The size of the artifacts with only the armeabi-v7a binary is **~600kb**.
 In general you can use
 armeabi-v7a on the majority of Android devices including Intel Atom which provides a native
 translation layer, however performance under the translation layer is worse than using the x86
 binary.